This post may contain affiliate links. Please see our disclosure policy for more details.

-And if you are hungry for more, you should totally try these Indian spiced roasted cauliflower and chickpeas - another crowd pleaser ;).
+And if you are hungry for more, you should totally try these honey roasted parsnips and Indian spiced roasted cauliflower and chickpeas – total crowd pleasers ;).

 Ingredients

-- Brussels sprouts - Look for bright green Brussels with tightly packed leaves and that are firm to the touch.
+- Brussels sprouts – Look for bright green color with tightly packed leaves and that are firm to the touch.
 Avoid those with a lot of yellow, wilted leaves.

 - Carrots – Their bright orange color and sweetness make them the perfect complement to the Brussels sprouts.
 You can also use rainbow carrots to invite more color.